Rhodes-CS-Department/website/curriculum/overview.md

 If you're sure you want to major in computer science, we recommend taking Computer Science 142 immediately after Computer Science 141.
-If you have a second slot open in your schedule at the same time, we recommend taking either CS 172 or CS 231 at the same time as CS 142, as both of these courses are also required for the major and have only CS 141 as a prerequisite.
+If you have a second slot open in your schedule at the same time, we recommend taking COMP 172 at the same time as COMP 142, as both of these courses are prerequisites for the next logical course, COMP 241.

 **If you think you might want to major in CS, but you aren't sure, or if you want to minor:**
 In this case, we recommend you still take Computer Science 142 immediately